 A new siren rises and fills the square, bounding off the faces of the tall buildings.
 A warning that something large and powerful is coming.
 At the far end of the square the police line splits open and a towering blue and high-viz truck, unholy product of a mating between a double-decker bus and a fully armored Humvee, rolls through, two water cannons above a high cab, windows covered by steel screens, a broad cow catcher mounted up front.

-Yeah.
-There it is, a Carat Big Bear:
+This must be a Carat Big Bear:

 There’s a strange subset of YouTube videos: arms manufacturers’s advertisements.